soundata/soundata/docs/source/contributing.rst

 * A general purpose description, the task it is used for
 * Details about the coverage: how many clips, how many hours of audio, how many classes, the annotations available, etc.
 * The license of the dataset (even if you have included the ``LICENSE_INFO`` variable already)
-* The authors of the dataset, the centre in which it was created, and the year of creation (even if you have included the ``BIBTEX`` variable already)
+* The authors of the dataset, the organization in which it was created, and the year of creation (even if you have included the ``BIBTEX`` variable already)
 * Please reference also any relevant link or website that users can check for more information

 This docstring is important for users to understand the dataset and its purpose.